Magnesium silicide: Reactions

 Sulfuric acid can be used as well.
-These protonolysis reactions are typical of a Group 2 alkaline earth metal and Group 1 alkali metal silicides.
+These protonolysis reactions are typical of a group 2 (alkaline earth metal) and group 1 (alkali metal) silicides.
 The early development of silicon hydrides relied on this reaction.

 Uses

 Magnesium silicide is used to create aluminium alloys of the 6000 series, containing up to approximately 1.5% Mg2Si.
-An alloy of this group can be age-hardened to form Guinier-Preston zones and a very fine precipitate, both resulting in increased strength of the alloy.
+An alloy of this group can be age-hardened to form Guinier-Preston zones and a very fine precipitate, resulting in increased alloy strength.

 Magnesium silicide is a narrow-gap semiconductor.
-Its as-grown crystal exhibit n-type conductivity, but it can changed to p-type by doping with Ag, Ga, Sn and possibly Li (at high doping level).
+Its as-grown crystal exhibits n-type conductivity, but it can be changed to p-type by doping with Ag, Ga, Sn and possibly Li (at high doping levels).
 The major potential electronic application of Mg2Si is in thermoelectric generators.